pypyr/pypyr/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
   .. code-block:: python

-    import pypyr.log.logger
+    import logging

-    # use pypyr logger to ensure loglevel is set correctly and logs are formatted nicely
+    # getLogger will grab the parent logger context, so your loglevel and
+    # formatting will inherit correctly automatically from the pypyr core.
-    logger = pypyr.log.logger.get_logger(__name__)
+    logger = logging.getLogger(__name__)

     def get_parsed_context(context_arg):